rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 make: *** [Makefile:6: default] Error 2
 ```

-This are now the compile time errors of the runtime errors we got before!
+These are now the compile time equivalent of the runtime errors we got before!

-Apparently the ArchLinux kernel *doesn't* have Rust support, despite it beeing
+Apparently the ArchLinux kernel *doesn't* have Rust support, despite it being
 set in the config.
-Executing  `make menuconfig` also reveals that options which
+Executing `make menuconfig` reveals that options which
 conflict with `CONFIG_HAVE_RUST=y` are enabled:
 ```
 │ Symbol: RUST [=n]                                                                                                                                  │